wp-plugins/easy-appointments/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fix : select all days in a week
+* Improved styles

 = 1.1 =
-* Improve styles and overview form
+* Improved styles and overview form
 * Translations : done message
 * Notification to custom email on pending appointment
 * Fix scroll for date/time change